-These schemes often provide a more generous employer contribution than Auto-enrolment schemes, and also allow various different employee contribution amounts to be made and changed along the way.
+Defined contribution pension schemes often provide a more generous employer contribution than Auto-enrolment schemes, and also allow various different employee contribution amounts to be made and changed along the way.

 Employers who operate defined contribution schemes that already offer the same or better benefits than Auto-enrolment pensions, do not have to operate the Auto-enrolment schemes as well, although they do still have to make sure the pension is offered to all eligible employees.